Grants in EU countries

 Before your study starts

-A medical certificate or other valid health declaration.
+• For students with a disability or health related challenges: A medical certificate or another valid health declaration.

-If it is not possible to meet the specified documentary requirements, a Request Form for the top-up may suffice.
-In that case, (1) a statement must be provided explaining why the documentary requirements cannot be met, and (2) the HZ Erasmus coordinator must co-sign the statement.
+• If it is not possible to meet the specified documentary requirements, a Request Form for the Erasmus+ Top-up may be accepted instead.
+In that case: (1) a statement must be provided explaining why the documentary requirements cannot be met, and (2) the HZ Erasmus Coordinator must co-sign this statement.

 Awarding your grant

 The Online Learning Agreement (OLA) is a mandatory part of the Erasmus+ grant.
-You will receive an email for this from Osiris with an upload link.
-Follow the instructions in the guideline manual carefully to complete your OLA correctly.
+You will receive an email from grants@hz.nl with the instructions on how to complete your OLA correctly.

-See ‘At the end of your studies’ for the steps you need to follow to receive the remaining 30% of your grant.
+See 'At the end of study' for the steps you need to follow to receive the remaining 30% of your grant.

 During your study